skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 2/3
 </div>

-Use decimal points when a number can’t be easily written out as a fraction, like 1.375 or 47.2.
+Use decimal points when a number can’t be easily written out as a fraction.

+* 375
+* 47.2
+{: .example }

 ### Money